ShalevSaban/Pacman_AI_Project/README.md

  - When the distance from the enemy is low, Pacman changes his state to an escape state.<br/>

  ## Enemy Moving Implementation
+  - The enemy uses A* algorithm too in order to eat the Pacman